-Licence condition to be imposed Licence condition details Plan of Management (over 300 patrons) A plan of management is required in the following circumstances: For events over 300 people and 1,999 or fewer people: a plan of management must be prepared by the Licensee.
+Licence condition to be imposed Licence condition details Plan of Management (>300 patrons) A plan of management is required in the following circumstances: For events over 300 people and 1,999 or fewer people: a plan of management must be prepared by the Licensee.
 For events with 2,000 people or more: the Licensee must prepare a separate comprehensive plan of management and security management plan for the event in consultation with the Police Area Command.
 For events held after midnight: a plan of management must be prepared by the Licensee regardless of the number of people attending.
 For any event where a plan of management is required, the premises is to be operated at all times in accordance with the plan of management.
 A copy of the plan of management is to be kept on the licensed premises for the duration of the event and made available for inspection on the request of a police officer, council officer, or Liquor & Gaming NSW inspector.
 Service of Liquor For all events held under the license the following condition applies: 1) No more than four (4) alcoholic drinks may be sold, supplied or served to a patron per visit to the bar.
 For any event with a patron capacity of 1,999 or fewer and proposes to trade past 12 midnight, the following condition applies: 2) The following drinks must not be sold or supplied on the Licensed Premises: Any drink (commonly referred to as a "shot" or a "shooter" (with the exception of cocktails) that contains more than 30ml of spirits or liqueur and that is designed to be consumed rapidly.
-For any event that includes a patron capacity of 2,000 or more the following sub conditions 3 - 7 shall apply unless otherwise stated in an event specific plan of management and agreed to with the Police Area Command: The following drinks must not be sold or supplied: (a) drinks commonly referred to as shots, shooters, slammers, and/or bombs; (b) any drink containing more than 40% spirits or liqueur; (c) beer / cider and pre-mixed spirit beverages of alcohol by volume of more than 4.0%; or (d) wine or champagne in a pour more than 150ml (ie, no more than 1.5 standard drinks) or by the bottle. (e) any drink prepared on the premises that contains more than 30 ml of spirits or liqueur.
-Low alcoholic (alcohol beverage which contains less than 2.7% alcohol by volume) and non-alcoholic beverages must be available and advertised for sale at each bar area.
+For any event that includes a patron capacity of 2,000 or more the following sub conditions 3 - 7 shall apply unless otherwise stated in an event specific plan of management and agreed to with the Police Area Command: 3) The following drinks must not be sold or supplied: (a) drinks commonly referred to as shots, shooters, slammers, and/or bombs; (b) any drink containing more than 40% spirits or liqueur; (c) beer / cider and pre-mixed spirit beverages of alcohol by volume of more than 4.0%; or (d) wine or champagne in a pour more than 150ml (i.e., no more than 1.5 standard drinks) or by the bottle. (e) any drink prepared on the premises that contains more than 30 ml of spirits or liqueur.
+4) Low alcoholic (alcohol beverage which contains less than 2.7% alcohol by volume) and non-alcoholic beverages must be available and advertised for sale at each bar area.
 All drinks must be supplied in plastic, polycarbonate or aluminium drinking vessels.
 The licensee must provide at least one (1) RSA Marshall per bar service area for the duration of the function.
-Sale of alcohol must cease 30 minutes before the end of the function.
+No liquor storage 7) Sale of alcohol must cease 30 minutes before the end of the function.No liquor products for sale under this licence are to be delivered or stored at the licensed premises address.